Choosing the right kind of material is essential for CNC routing wood.

 Engineered woods are man-made.
 They are created using various techniques for achieving various desirous properties.

-Engineered wood is the most affordable choice when you need to mill full-size 4x8 sheets for your projects.
+They are the most affordable choice when you need to mill full-size 4x8 sheets for your projects.

 It is made from broken-down hardwood and softwood residues by combining them with wax and resins.
 They are denser than plywood.